linpengcheng/PurefunctionPipelineDataflow/README.md

       ---- Albert Einstein
 ```

 Analogy is an application of algebraic thinking.
-Unlike the real world, in the virtual software world,
+An analogy may not be established in the real world,
+but it must be established in the virtual software world,
 it is very easy to map an old model to a new model and upgrade according to the standard specifications of the new model.

 This is a typical application of the philosophy of the `Tao` and the `Grand Unified Theory`.